Testicular torsion surgery

 Indications

-Emergency signs include: pain lasting more than 6 hours, ultrasound confirmation of absent blood flow, or physical examination revealing the testis fixed at an abnormal angle.
+Emergency indicators include: pain lasting more than 6 hours, ultrasound confirmation of absent blood flow, or physical examination revealing the testis fixed at an abnormal angle.
 If signs of tissue necrosis are present, orchiectomy may be necessary.

 Usage and Dosage